The fastest way to check disk space in Linux is to open your terminal and simply run the df -h command.

 sudo yum clean all

-How to Manage Large Log Files Safely
+Manage Large Log Files

 To empty a large log file, use the truncate command.
 For example, to empty a file named large-app.log: